Skip to content

 Migrating from NTPsec

-Configuration for ntpsec uses a custom format that functions as a list of commands.
+Configuration for NTPsec uses a custom format that functions as a list of commands.
 In contrast, ntpd-rs uses a configuration file in the .toml format that gives values to properties.
 That means that in most cases fields cannot be repeated.
 Comments can be added by starting them with a #.
 The remainder of the line is then ignored.

 An ntpd-rs configuration can be validated with ntp-ctl validate -c <path>.
 This will check all field names, and in some cases validates that a value is within the range of valid values for that property.

-This guide will not go into detail on all of ntpsec's configuration directives, but rather focus on those most important for successful migration.
+This guide will not go into detail on all of NTPsec's configuration directives, but rather focus on those most important for successful migration.
 If a particular directive is not mentioned here, there may still be ntpd-rs options in the configuration reference that achieve the desired effect.
-Note that not all functionality of ntpsec is currently supported, a short overview of major differences is given at the end of this document
+Note that not all functionality of NTPsec is currently supported, a short overview of major differences is given at the end of this document

 Time sources